 Daily Journal named Dale one of its Top 50 Development Lawyers in California and one of its Top 100 Lawyers in California across every practice area.

-bono legal assistance to South Central residents in the aftermath of the Los Angeles riots and received an Outstanding Community Leadership Award for his work.
+bono legal assistance to South Central residents and received an Outstanding Community Leadership Award for his work.
 He is a former member of the Board of Directors of the Westside Urban Forum.

 Dale was born and raised in Los Angeles.
 He received his B.A. cum